amolikvivian/Social-Distance-Breach-Detector-OpenCV-DL/README.md

 ## Single Shot MultiBox Detection
 Utilizes SSD Framework to perform Object Detection.
-SSD works on a base network in this case - MobileNet to extract feature maps and fruther applies Convolution Filters to make predictions.
+SSD works on a base network in this case - MobileNet to extract feature maps and applies Convolution Filters to make predictions.

 ## Model
 Caffe Deep Learning Framework (Single Shot MultiBox Detection) to identify people in frame - SSD_MobileNet.caffemodel.